 The D&O claims environment is now in an unusually uncertain state.
-The COVID-19 pandemic created aberrational D&O claims data, so it is difficult to predict future claims activity based on that data.
-It appears much of the recent claims data is gradually returning to the prepandemic trends, although other factors are likely to impact D&O claims.
-For example, record high inflation, interest rate increases, supply chain disruptions, tight labor market and higher fuel costs, as well as the prospects of a recession, will likely create a material increase in D&O claims activity in a wide variety of industries.
+Record high inflation, interest rate increases, supply chain disruptions, tight labor market, the collapse of several large crypto firms, and higher fuel costs, as well as the prospects of a recession, will likely create a material increase in D&O claims activity in a wide variety of industries.